 “The Seniors Real Estate Specialist® (SRES®) designation is for REALTORS® who want to be able to meet the special needs of maturing Americans when selling, buying, relocating, or refinancing residential or investment properties.
 By earning the SRES® designation, REALTORS® are prepared to approach mature clients with the best options and information for them to make life-changing decisions.”

-The SRES Designation: Is It Worth It for Residential Agents in 2022?
+The SRES Designation: Is It Worth It for Residential Agents?

 Accredited Land Consultant (ALC)

 If you live in a rural market, you’ve undoubtedly handled your fair share of vacant land sales.
 If this makes up a large portion of your business, the ALC designation is worth considering.
 Here’s what NAR has to say about this designation: